sachinmw/puppetQuest/Quest_Guide/quests/power_of_puppet.md

 this group, so instead of adding a rule, use the *Pin node* option to add the node individually.

 Click on the *Node name* field, and you should see the Learning VM's certname autofilled.
-If no matching certname apprears, trigger a Puppet run (`puppet agent -t`) on the Learning VM.
+If no matching certname appears, trigger a Puppet run (`puppet agent -t`) on the Learning VM.
 As part of the Puppet run, the Learning VM will check in, making its information available to the console node classifier.

 {% figure '../assets/pin.png' %}